qundus/js.qform/README.md

 <br />
 <br />

-- convert field value to accept primitives and also a function processor, allowing to shape value however user likes
+- [x] convert field value to accept primitives and also a function processor, allowing to shape value however user likes
-- reduce number of states used per form
+- [-] reduce number of states used per form
+	- partially done, currently one store per field, and one store per form
+	- here store approach weather to realy entirely on one store (form) or split into mini stores (per fields) must be an option, to give user full controll over it.
-- optimize apis for processors and wherever possible
+- [-] optimize apis for processors and wherever possible
-- adopt plugins/addons bahavior to use form actions, form button..etc and
+- [ ] adopt plugins/addons bahavior to use form actions, form button..etc and
-- reduce main form object size through plugins/addons mentioned above
+- [ ] reduce main form object size through plugins/addons mentioned above
-- document how components can be written with `extras`
+- [-] document how components can be written with `extras`
+	- partially done with extras chapter, missing
-- document examples and use cases for special input types like `select`
+- [-] document examples and use cases for special input types like `select`
+	- partially done with components and extras chapters
-- offer render framework apis as per need basis.
+- [ ] offer render framework apis as per need basis.
-- document validators like vFile
+- [ ] document validators like vFile
+- [ ] reduce bundle size
+- [ ] make a website for better documentation and recognisabity.

 <!-- refs & thanks -->